jii1n/WS-MuSe-GNN/README.md

 ## 🔧 method 2.
 How to Reproduce the Full Expression Matrix

 The full expression matrix can be regenerated from public SRA data using the
 steps below.
-All required metadata and processing scripts are provided.
+All required metadata and processing scripts are included.

-### Step 1 — Download FASTQ files from SRA
+### Step 1 — Download FASTQ files
 Use IDs from:
 - `accession_list.txt`
 - `sra_to_bioproject.csv`